anbu-k/connect-4/README.md

 Rules:

-1.Choose a column to drop your disc
+1. Choose a column to drop your disc

-2.The game alternates between you and the computer
+2. The game alternates between you and the computer

-3.The first player to get 4 in a row vertically, horizontally, or diagonally wins
+3. The first player to get 4 in a row vertically, horizontally, or diagonally wins

-4.If the board fills up and nobody wins the game ends in a draw
+4. If the board fills up and nobody wins the game ends in a draw

 (Opponent difficulty is medium/hard)